LibraryCarpentry/lc-spreadsheets/_episodes/02-common-mistakes.md

 ## More than one piece of information in a cell {#info}

 **Example**:
-You had multiple instructors delivering the workshop.
-For example, you enter this as GQ & DF.
+One table recorded attendance by the different types of attendees.
+This table recorded number of attendees of different types: post-graduate researcher (PGR), post-doctoral research associate (PDRA), and other.

 **Solution**:
 Never include more than one piece of information in a cell.
-If you need both these instructor initials, design your data sheet to include this information.
+Design your data sheet to include a column for each type of attendee, if this information is important to collect, rather than just a total number.